The Forum's Program

 The “AI-Cyber Nexus” side event

-On the sidelines of the second day of the AI Action Summit, the Forum will gather industry, public sector, and cyber policy experts to assess AI-driven cyber risk initiatives and integrate cybersecurity into AI governance.
-The discussion will inform global cooperation efforts led by the Paris Peace Forum.
+On the sidelines of the second day of the AI Action Summit, the Forum gathered industry, public sector, and cyber policy experts to assess AI-driven cyber risk initiatives and integrate cybersecurity into AI governance.
+The discussion informed global cooperation efforts led by the Paris Peace Forum.

 AI for Development: Solutions for a Sustainable and Inclusive Future – AFD event in partnership with the Paris Peace Forum

-This event focuses on how artificial intelligence (AI) can support sustainable and inclusive development.
-It will showcase innovative AI solutions in key sectors such as education, health, agriculture, and social inclusion, while also addressing critical issues like digital sovereignty and AI ethics in developing countries.
-Featuring presentations from pioneering startups and organizations, as well as a high-level panel discussion, the event will explore AI’s potential to drive positive change and foster international collaboration in emerging economies.
+This event focused on how artificial intelligence (AI) can support sustainable and inclusive development.
+It showcased innovative AI solutions in key sectors such as education, health, agriculture, and social inclusion, while also addressing critical issues like digital sovereignty and AI ethics in developing countries.
+Featuring presentations from pioneering startups and organizations, as well as a high-level panel discussion, the event explored AI’s potential to drive positive change and foster international collaboration in emerging economies.

 Closed-door meeting of the Smart Africa ministerial network